What kinds of games and activities does the CHQ leader facilitate?

 The world of art and art-makers needs patrons!
 Learning about and appreciating the arts ensures grateful audiences for future and budding musicians, visual artists, dancers, and other creators.
 CHQ isn’t focused on performance, just as creativity isn’t limited to art.
 Every child needs to be aware of various forms of expression and creativity in order to build upon and expand their ability to create.
 Additionally becoming comfortable speaking to and in front of others is a beneficial life skill.
 CHQ members support and encourage one another.
-Clubs provide an opportunity for kids to gain experience and challenge their own limitations.
+We provide an opportunity for kids to gain experience and challenge their own limitations.

 Will you be offering long-term recurring sessions?

 Do parents have to be present?

 Cameras are required to be on so we can see each member and encourage active engagement and participation.
-Parents do not need to participate (though they are welcome to!), but a parent or guardian must be in the home at all times to be sure their child is not browsing the internet or doing anything we are unable to monitor remotely.
+Parents do not need to participate (though they are welcome to!), but a parent or guardian must be in the home at all times.
 We also require an emergency cell phone contact that can be reached during our meetings should an urgent need arise.

 Do you accept requests for new club days/times?

 What if my child hasn’t been exposed to arts — will they feel out of place?
 What if my child already loves all things related to the arts, will they be bored?

 CHQ is designed to be a place where everyone belongs.
 Creativity is a skill we can develop, and it isn’t limited to artists.
 All young people benefit from understanding more about how art is expressed in our world and its many forms.
 Some will discover an interest in one particular area, others will enjoy the freedom to explore a variety of mediums.
 Everyone will learn just how often we see examples of creativity, from technological innovation to beautiful music to day-to-day solutions that simply required a new way of looking at a problem.